 Anything you can get from protein powder… you can get from whole foods during your Whole30 in a much more nutrient-dense, satisfying form.

-It goes on to say that protein powders with approved ingredients (like my list below), ARE approved.
+It goes on to say that protein powders with compliant ingredients (like my list below), ARE Whole30 compliant.

 My suggestion is to not lean on Protein Powders as a crutch.
 Eat real, delicious, satisfying foods first.
 It’s also complicated because smoothies are a “we’d rather you didn’t.”
 Not an explicit NO, but also not a “drink smoothies all the time!”